algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 - Sound effect : Give the possibility to put on/off the sound effect of the game.
 - Character : Give the possibility to select one of the available skin implemented in the game.
 - Keybind : Give the possibility to configure the keybinds as the player want.
-  - Default keybind for the first player moves :
+  - Default key binds for the first player moves :
     - **Up Arrow**: Move the Pac-Man character upward.
     - **Down Arrow**: Move the Pac-Man character downward.
     - **Left Arrow**: Move the Pac-Man character to the left.
     - **Right Arrow**: Move the Pac-Man character to the right.

-  - Default keybind for the second player moves:
+  - Default key binds for the second player moves:
     - **Z**: Move the Ghost character upward.
     - **S**: Move the Ghost character downward.
     - **Q**: Move the Ghost character to the left.